 The width of the barrel ensures the bats do not touch each other while hanging from the rack, the number of bats the Baseball Bat Display Rack could hold, & the distance the hole needs to be from the front.

 The measurement of the grip and knob determine the width the hole needs to be in order to securely hold the bats in place.

 Next, I used my combination square to draw vertical lines which intersected with the horizontal line I drew in the previous step.
 This center of each cross is where the center of the hole needed to be.

 Then, I determined I needed the width of the handle to be approximately 1.25″ wide because the actual width of the handle was 1″.

 Then, I used a scrap piece of wood below the piece of cherry to reduce tear out.

 First, I resawed my piece of 1.75″ thick Walnut down to 1.25″ thick.

 I did this because I needed a 1/2″ thick piece for another project.

-In order to get straight edges & faces on the piece of Walnut, I repeated the same process I explained earlier.
-I ran it through the planer the same way as well.
+Next, I repeated the same process I explained earlier in order to get straight edges & faces on the piece of Walnut.
+Then, I ran it through the planer the same way as well.